 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
-I've heard from job seekers who didn't have an accurate address and ended up missing their job interview.
+You don't want to miss the job interview for lack of an accurate address.

 Check the Interview Details

-Confirm, with the person scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
-Also, confirm which department you are interviewing with and who are going to meet.
+Confirm with the person who is scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
+Also, confirm which department you are interviewing with and who you are going to meet.
 (Bring enough copies of your resume for each person.)

 Map the Directions

-When you're interviewing in a location you're not familiar with making sure you map your directions.
-Your smartphone apps, MapQuest and Google Maps are excellent resources for getting directions and for mapping the location where you need to go.
+When you're interviewing in a location you're not familiar with, make sure you map your directions.
+The mapping apps on your smartphone or Google Maps are excellent resources for getting directions and for mapping the location where you need to go.

 Plan on Extra Time

 Finally, give yourself extra time to get there—even if you know precisely where you're going.
 Rushing can leave you looking sweaty and feeling flustered.
 Sometimes the entrances to large office buildings or company campuses can be perplexing and overwhelming.
 Bring ID in the event the building has a security desk that requires it.
 Add the number of the hiring manager to your phone contacts in case your name is not on the security list.

 With an extra five or ten minutes, you'll have a cushion of time just in case there are any glitches along the way.
 With that extra time, you can avoid rushing and will have a few minutes to freshen up before your interview.
 This can help reduce pre-interview jitters.